PrincetonUniversity/advanced-command-line/06_sed/README.md

 sed '/^>/d' sample.fasta
 sed '/^>/{d;p;s/>/#/}' sample.fasta
 ```
 The commands are identical.
-For the second, once the delete command is
+For the second example, once the delete command is
 performed, neither print nor substitute are executed.

 A common command is `sed '/^$/d'` to delete blank lines in a file.